jzzheng22/hlp21-project-group-3/doc/buswire.md

 ## Interface functions

-`getBoundingBoxes (wModel: Model) (mouseCoord: XYPos): (Index:int * CommonTypes.ConnectionId * XYPos * XYPos) list`
+`getBoundingBoxes (wModel: Model) (mouseCoord: XYPos): (int * CommonTypes.ConnectionId * XYPos * XYPos) list`
- - Returns all bounding boxes for all wire segments with Wire ID and Segment Index present in the wire model for Sheet to deal with.
+ - Returns all bounding boxes for all wire segments along with coressponding with Wire ID and Segment Index for Sheet to deal with.

 `getWireIdsFromPortIds (wModel: Model) (portIds: CommonTypes.PortId list) : CommonTypes.ConnectionId list`
  - Takes a list of PortIds as input and returns the IDs of all the wires connected to the supplied ports.